-of the county-density distribution-the bottom 85% of counties, percentiles 86-95, and the top 5%.
+The lower three panels of Figure 11 present yearly averages of IQRs across three segments of the county-density distribution-the bottom 85% of counties, percentiles 86-95, and the top 5%.
 These segments are demarcated in the top two panels by vertical dashed lines.
-The blue lines in each of the lower panels display the IQRs without weighting the counties by population, while the red lines are the averages of population-weighted IQRs.24 Comparing the three lower panels, it is clear that at the start of the sample, the average IQRs for the least dense counties are higher than the density among the top 5%; for example, in 1964 the average unweighted IQR among the bottom 85% of counties is about 0.25, while the corresponding IQR for the top 5% is less than 0.20.
+The blue lines in each of the lower panels display the IQRs without weighting the counties by population, while the red lines are the averages of population-weighted IQRs.25 Comparing the three lower panels, it is clear that at the start of the sample, the average IQRs for the least dense counties are higher than the density among the top 5%; for example, in 1964 the average unweighted IQR among the bottom 85% of counties is about 0.25, while the corresponding IQR for the top 5% is less than 0.20.
 Thereafter, the average IQRs for all three segments remain fairly stable or decline, indicating a trend toward less dispersion in average earnings conditional on county density.
-But in the late 1990s and early 2000s average IQRs rise for each of the three segments.
+But in the late 1990s and early 2000s, average IQRs rise for each of the three segments.
 The increase in the average IQR among the top 5% of counties, depicted in the bottom right panel, is especially strong.

-As with the results in the previous section involving growth and centralization of population and employment, the results for average earnings and support the broad concern that urban and rural labor markets are pulling apart.
+As with the results in the previous section involving growth and centralization of population and employment, the results for average earnings add support the broad contention that urban and rural labor markets are pulling apart.
 Among the top 5% densest counties-where close to half of the country lives-there is a steep gradient of average earnings with respect to density.
 Moreover, income divergence among the densest counties suggests that a new class of high-earning cities is pulling away from the rest.